Welcome

 4:00 PM - 5:30 PMYes You Can!
 Preparing for the Social Work Licensing Exam

 You may be feeling discouraged, anxious , and overwhelmed with the need to pass your social work licensing exam thereby hindering your ability to enhance your professional development and career growth.
-Passing the licensure exam is not evidence of what type of social worker you will be, it is evidence of what type of test taker that you are.
-You have an incredible amount of book knowledge, successfully secured your MSW, but you do not have a clue how the test makers want you to answer the questions.
 This workshop is an opportunity to help you take what you have learned, identify the biases and make it applicable to the exam so that you can be successful in passing.
-A general overview of the test content with sample questions will be provided as well as an analysis of test taking strategies and tips useful for success on the exam.

 Track: Social Work Education